 I’ve been a bit surprised just how amazed people are when they learn I don’t have a microwave.
 There are always so many questions about how I make things.
 Some people think it’s great when they think about the space they could save.
 Most people seem to think I’m crazy.
 So how do I do it?

-Living Without a Microwave Frequently Asked Questions
+How to Live Without a Microwave: Frequently Asked Questions

 1 ) How do you make popcorn?

 Microwave popcorn, even the more natural brands, often contain questionable ingredients.
-Many even have teflon lined bags, and teflon is linked to all kinds of health concerns.
+Many even have Teflon lined bags, and Teflon is linked to all kinds of health concerns.
 You can find safer options but microwave or not I prefer to make popcorn on the stove.
 It’s really quite easy and tastes so much better.

 2 ) How do you thaw meat?